Chinese Food Facts and Myths

-So strong was the tradition of Buddhist proselytising in China that by the time their Christian colleagues arrived in the mid-sixteenth century, locals referred to the newcomers as ‘eaters of vegetables’, because they assumed that all missionaries must be vegetarians.
+Buddhist missionaries from India first arrived in China 2,000 years ago.
+So strong was the tradition of Buddhist missionising in China that by the time their Christian colleagues arrived 1,500 years later, locals referred to the newcomers as eaters of vegetables, because they assumed that all missionaries must be vegetarians.

 Source: Food in China

 Chinese rarely sit down to a lunch or dinner that does not include soup (in the case of noodle soup, soup is the meal).
 Unlike the Western custom of having soup before the main course, Chinese prefer to eat soup during or towards the end of a meal.
 At a casual meal people tend to pick up the bowl and drink directly from it; in a more formal setting, spoons are required.
 At a banquet several soup dishes may be consumed, always with the traditional flat-bottomed ceramic spoon.

 Ginseng has been growing in North America for 70 million years.

 North Americans have been selling ginseng to the Chinese for 300 years (it was the United States’ first major export to China in 1800).